Ekkehard-Schulze/precision-temperature-logger/README.md

 Precision temperature SD-card logger for laboratory use
 ========================================================

-This low-power device runs for month from a single 18650 LiIon cell without re-charging.
 We provide hardware design files, firmware, and a script for graphical data analysis and statistics.
 Multiple loggers have served various laboratory applications for years.

 Features
 --------
+- This low-power device runs for month from a single 18650 LiIon cell without re-charging.

 - Up to four TMP117A sensors provide NIST-traceable accuracy not worse than ±0.1°C from –20°C to 50°C.